keu/docs/software_versioned_docs/version-0.27/cli-release-notes.md

 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or Intercom.
 We're here to help.

+## 0.27.4

+Release date: March 15, 2022

+### Bug fixes

+- Fixed an issue where `astro dev logs` and `astro dev start` didn't work when using custom Docker container names
+- Fixed an issue where `astro deploy` did not work when using Podman in specific circumstances
+- Fixed an issue where `airflow_settings.yaml` was not properly imported to the Airflow UI when running Astro in a local Podman environment
+- Fixed an issue where updating a Deployment's deployment type via `astro deployment update` would generate an error in the Software UI

 ## 0.27.3

 Release date: February 15, 2022